Amua/CrypTool-VS2015/DEVELOPERS.md

 #### Acquire CrypTool Source Code

 Run **git clone https://github.com/flomar/CrypTool-VS2015** to check out the source code, and then switch to the branch you want to build.
-The master branch itself doesn't contain any code, so you have to choose between "stable" and "unstable", for example you can run **git checkout unstable** to check out "unstable" branch.
+The master branch itself doesn't contain any code, so you have to choose between one of the available branches, for example you can run **git checkout unstable** to check out "unstable" branch.

 #### Make Perl Available